 In Section 2, some needed concepts are reviewed.
-In Section 3, an analytic method in order to find fuzzy second order under H-differential is introduced and our formula for finding solutions of fuzzy Hakuhara differential is obtained and four cases reach the general solutions is searched.
-Numerical examples are given to show more of our method.
-In section 4, numerical examples of all cases are given to show more.
+In Section 3, the formula in four cases in order to find the general solutions of linear fuzzy second order differential equations under H-differential are obtained.
+In section 4, a numerical example is solved in four cases to show more.
+Finally the conclusion is denoted in section 5.